Tom Warner

 Tom Warner (February 6, 1948 – January 11, 2019) was an American politician.
 He was born in Rochester, New York.

 Warner previously served as a Representative in the House of Representatives of the U.S. state of Florida.
+In 2002, Warner ran for Attorney General of Florida, however, he lost the Republican primary to Charlie Crist.
 He lived in Stuart, Florida, with his family.
 He died of cancer in 2019 at the age of 70.

 Education

 Warner received his bachelor's degree in business administration from the University of Florida in 1970, followed by a juris doctor in 1973.